Global small solutions to the 3D compressible viscous non-resistive MHD system: Introduction and main result

 where $\mathbb T^3$ is the 3D periodic box, and $\rho =\rho(t,x)$, $\u= \u(t,x)$ and $\mathbf{B}= \b(t,x)$ denote the fluid density, velocity field and the magnetic field, respectively.
 The parameters $\mu$ and $\lambda$ are shear viscosity and volume viscosity coefficients, respectively, which satisfy the standard strong parabolicity assumption,

-The pressure $P=P(\rho)$ is a function of the density, which is assumed to be smooth and strictly increasing.
-The MHD system concerned here arises in modeling fluids that can be treated as perfect conductors such as strongly collisional plasmas.
+The pressure $P=P(\rho)$ is a smooth function of the density satisfying $P'>0$ and $P'(\bar\rho)=1$ for some constant reference density $\bar\rho>0.$ The MHD system concerned here arises in modeling fluids that can be treated as perfect conductors such as strongly collisional plasmas.
 In addition, the breakdown of ideal MHD is known to be the cause of solar flares, the largest explosions in the solar system \cite{Tand}.

 .1in This paper focuses on the small data global well-posedness and stability problem.
 This problem is extremely challenging due to the lack of magnetic diffusion.
 In fact, it remains an open problem to construct global solutions of the compressible non-resistive MHD system even with small initial data in $\R^3$ or $\T^3$.
 This work makes some progress on this difficult problem.
 It establishes the small data global well-posedness and stability near background magnetic fields satisfying a Diophantine condition.
 Our research was inspired by a recent work of W. Chen, Z. Zhang and J. Zhou \cite{zhangzhifei}, which solved a stability problem on the 3D incompressible MHD equations.